About

 A stack of chewy soft ginger cookies on a wire rack

-Ingredients needed to make soft ginger cookies
+Ingredients to make soft ginger cookies

 Butter